Sunday, June 18, 2023

 Her brother threw his friends against the wall and caused a bookshelf with delicate pictures and keepsakes to crash to the floor.

-She ran into her room with Meatloaf, locked the door, and buried herself into the covers on her bed with her dog.
+She hurried into her room with Meatloaf, locked the door, and buried herself into the covers on her bed with her dog.
 She cried as she fought the temptation of the apples.
 Her head throbbed, and her heart raced.

 That night, from her bedroom window, Olivia noticed that Evelyn had reappeared, asleep on the tree branches under the moonlight.